CONTENTS

 accountability.

-is committed to working with our community partners to protect all people in
+Speaker, our government is committed to working with our community partners to

-Saskatchewan and eradicating this problem.
-Thank you, Mr. Speaker.
+protect all people in Saskatchewan and eradicating this problem.
+Thank you, Mr.

 Speaker

-Goudy: — When shall this bill be
+Speaker Goudy: When shall this bill be considered

-considered in Committee of the Whole?
+in Committee of the Whole?
 I recognize the Government House Leader.

-Tim McLeod: —
+Hon.
+Tim McLeod:

 Mr. Speaker, I request leave to waive consideration in Committee of the Whole